IanWold/ianwold.github.io/Site/Posts/lateny_is_zero.md

 # Resolving Latency We Control

 Unlike [network reliability issues](https://ian.wold.guru/Posts/the_network_is_reliable.html), the latency issue actually can be mostly overcome.
 Well, in theory it can; in practice probably not.
 And it depends on what kind of latency you care about.
 And only within the confines of your server components.
-Do you have total control over all of the latency in your system, and have you designed your system in such a way that no component is temporally dependent on another? 'm not sure it's possible for any real-world system to match that, but no doubt this is an area where theory can inform practice.
+Do you have total control over all of the latency in your system, and have you designed your system in such a way that no component is temporally dependent on another?
+I'm not sure it's possible for any real-world system to match that, but no doubt this is an area where theory can inform practice.

 ## Maximize Utility-per-Call